ChibingXiang/Files/README.md

 # MyFiles
-Some documents I participated to write.
+Some documents I participated in writting.

 F19104220016.pdf is a mathematical modelling paper